mostlyunoriginal/cendat/README.md

 ```

 ## Example 2: Aggregate Data Request
-This example shows how to retrieve aggregate data for a more complex geography (place) that requires parent-level information (state).
+This example shows how to retrieve aggregate data for a more complex geography--county (or part)--that requires API calls nested within parent-level geographies (place and state, in this case).
+API calls are constructed automatically for all nested parent geographies below either the entire nation (default) or parent geographies provided explicitly and at any legitimate level of granularity through the `within` parameter in the `get_data()` method.

 ```python
 import polars as pl